Dhiraj100892/kdc_assignment/assign_1/README.md

 With additional knowledge of derivatives of cost wrt. to joint parameters, optimization took less time, as solver won't spend time on calculating it via finite difference method.
 To culculate the derivatives I used symbolics.

 ### Running the code
+To run the code for 3 link arm, you can run part_2/que_2.m.

 ----
 #Part 3